The Political Fix: Does anyone trust Modi’s government to genuinely place checks on Big Tech?

 Twitter promptly declared the material “manipulated media,” without offering any further explanation.

-The BJP, however, could not stand to see its propaganda given this critical labeled.
-The government complained to Twitter, asking it to remove the tag – though it has no powers to do so.
+The BJP, however, could not stand to see its propaganda given this critical label.
+The government complained to Twitter, asking it to remove the tag – though it has no powers to demand this.

 It made the deeply questionable argument that Twitter could not arrive at a conclusion on the content while it was still under investigation.
 For perspective, imagine if social media networks had to wait for an executive or judicial order before taking down suspected fake news messages or videos.